fung-hei-man/clock-in-out-system/README.md

    ```
 5. May need to wait for several minutes for the MySQL server to start and the system to connect to it.

+6. Server should be listening to port 3000 and waiting for incoming calls.

 ### Local Run
 1. Prepare a MySQL Server, with `database` created.
 For example,
    ```
-   CREATE DATABASE clock_in_system;
+   CREATE DATABASE clock_in_out_system;
    ```

-4. Create the `.env` file as mentioned.
+2. Create the `.env` file as mentioned.

-5. Run the `npm` commands
+3. Run the `npm` commands
    ```
    npm install
    npm run start
    ```
-6. Server should be listening to port 3000 and waiting for incoming calls
+4. Server should be listening to port 3000 and waiting for incoming calls.